 I will leave again.
-At the end of June, I fly again towards the Orient.
-It was enough for me to receive the e-ticket on my mail to feel wings.
+At the end of June, I fly again to the Orient.
+It was enough to receive the e-ticket on my mailbox to feel myself growing wings.

-The only prospect of a new beginning, concretized by the purchase of this ticket, plunges me into abysses of bliss.
-To leave, to return, to leave again.
-The very flavor of existence seems to me entirely suspended from this pendulum movement.
+The mere prospect of a new start, made concrete by the purchase of this ticket, plunges me into an abyss of bliss.
+Leaving, coming back, leaving again.
+The very flavor of existence seems to me to be suspended in this pendulum movement.
 Am I normal?

 Because of the crisis, the majority of people prefer not to leave.
 Or do not go far.

-The crisis helping, I'm ecstatic when I manage to leave the other side of the world despite everything.
-By targeting corners where the standard of living allows me to take long weeks without spending too much.
+With the crisis, I am overjoyed when I manage to go back to the other side of the world despite everything.
+Aiming at places where the standard of living allows me to last for long weeks without spending too much money.
 Is it indecent?

-I spend whole nights on the internet juggling airline schedules, fares and connections.
-I plunge with delight in the blogs of travelers who resemble me.
-Those who are not afraid to leave a little room for improvisation, at random, who rely on their lucky stars, who trust.
+I spend entire nights on the internet juggling schedules, fares and airline connections.
+I dive with delight into the blogs of travelers who are like me.
+Those who are not afraid to leave a little room for improvisation, for chance, who rely on their lucky stars, who have confidence.
 For them, for me, being elsewhere is always exhilarating.
 By what miracle?

-By dint of leaving, I tell myself that one day I could also not return.
-All these "parentheses" put together end to end for so many years compose a small piece of existence that sometimes seems to me so much more precious than everything else...
-Does it make sense?
+By dint of leaving, I tell myself that one day I might not come back.
+All these "parentheses from elsewhere" put together for so many years make up a small piece of existence that sometimes seems so much more precious than everything else...
+Does this make sense?

 I do not know exactly where I'm going to hang out my flip flops in July from Kuala Lumpur.
 Preparations, but not too much!
-Only certainty, I'm going to return soaking my fins to Sipadan, off Borneo, accessible from a wing shot with Air Asia.
+Only certainty, I'm going to return soaking my fins to Sipadanoff the coast of Borneo, accessible in a single flight with Air Asia.
 After...
-I'm still at the stage where everything is possible.
+I am still at the stage where everything is possible.